 Placement Assessment Requirements

 Some beginning freshmen may be required to take the Accuplacer Test.
-This instrument is used for placement, assessment of achievement, aptitude, and interest in math, reading, and writing.
-All entering students who enroll for more than four (4) credit hours or eight (8) weekly contact hours per semester, or enrolled in a math, English, or reading course, will be assessed by the Accuplacer Test and placed at the appropriate level as indicated by the assessment results.
+This instrument is used for placement, assessment of achievement, aptitude, and interest in math and writing.
+All entering students who (1) enroll for more than four credit hours or eight weekly contact hours per semester or (2) enrolled in a math or English course will be assessed by the Accuplacer test and placed at the appropriate level as indicated by the assessment results.

 For course listings and requirements for graduation, see the Course Catalog.